osainz59/LRIE_slides/README.md

-# low_resource_information_extraction
+# Slides for the talk: Low-resource Information Extraction
-The presentation slides for my PhD dissertation defense entitled "Low-resource Information Extraction".
+The LaTeX code for the presentation slides of my PhD dissertation defense entitled "Low-resource Information Extraction".